microchip-pic-avr-examples/pic18f57q43-cnano-ioc-mplab-melody/README.md

 Attach the PIC18F57Q43 Curiosity nano to the Curiosity Nano adapter board with supplied pins.
 Place the Switches in the bread board.
 Connect one to AN2 and the other to AN3 on the Curiosity nano Adapter board.
 Connect the other pins of both switches to a Ground on the Curiosity nano adapter board.
-You have a few choices to connect the LED and Resistor.
-Solder the LED in series with the resistor and connect to PWM3 on the Curiosity nano adapter and the other to GND be sure to get the polarity of the LED correct, anode to the pin and the cathode towards GND.
-The second option is to place them into the breadboard and connect them in series with wires to the Curiosity nano adapter.
+There are a few different ways to connect the LED and resistor.
+The first option is to solder the LED in series with the resistor, and connect it to the input labeled as PWM3 on the Curiosity Nano adapter.
+The other end should be connected to ground in this option.
+It is important to ensure the polarity of the LED is correct (anode to the pin and the cathode towards ground).
+The second option is to place them into the breadboard and connect them in series similar to option one but with jumper wires going to the Curiosity Nano adapter.
 Once this hardware setup has been completed, connect the Curiosity Nano to the PC.

 MCC with the Melody library was used to implement this example as shown in the following section.